ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 s.gsub("L", "Z")
 ```

-Before you click "run", take a guess in your head.
-Then click "run".
+Before you click "run ▶", take a guess in your head.
+Then click "run ▶".
 Did it match your expectation?

 Most Ruby methods don't modify the object that they are called upon; they just return a modified copy.
 The original variable is untouched, so if we want to hold on to the new value then we better store that too.
 Type this: